Careers at Havern

 Excellent verbal, written communication skills and strong organizational and management skills

-Experience in curriculum development, collaborative planning and team teaching
+Experience in curriculum development, collaborative planning, and team teaching

-Salary Range: $50,000-$60,000.
+Starting Salary: $45,000.
 This is a full-time EXEMPT position.
 Salary is negotiable based on experience and/or additional qualifications.

 -